LinearTapeFileSystem/ltfs/contrib/fssim/docs/README.md

 ## Final Comments

-The _oidsi_ in the files and directories correspond to the _fileuid_ in LTFS.
+The _oids_ in the files and directories correspond to the _fileuid_ in LTFS.
 Initially I did not believe that _oids_ (and thus _fileuids_) were important to processing incremental indexes.
 It turns out that I was wrong, and that a unique identifier for an object is important to the correct application